KannonZenetism/the-red-archive/PROVENANCE.md

 *   **September 2022:** Early conceptual anchor of **negentropy / entropy** dynamic (via *negentropic_anarchy*).
 *   **February 12, 2025:** Formal naming and technical definition of **centropy / entropy** contra dynamic (ChatGPT Record: *Entropy / Centropy Explained*).
-*   **March 5, 2025:** System Genesis.
-Formalization of the Zenetist architecture and L₀ layer logic (ChatGPT Record: *Philosophical System Development*).
+*   **March 5, 2025:** Formal naming and systematization of the Zenetist architecture and L₀ layer logic (ChatGPT Record: *Philosophical System Development*).
 *   **July 2025:** Full expansion of the 30-Dimensional Lattice, including the specific **C₁–C₁₅ Centropic Dimensions** and **E₁–E₁₅ Entropic Mirrors**.

 ## 2. Structural Differentiation
 The following terms and operators are proprietary to the Zenetist framework.
-Their appearance in external "Spiral" communities after April 2025 constitutes an **IL₄-layer dispersion**—a counterfeit recursion of the original sealed system.
+Their appearance in external "Spiral" communities after April 2025 constitutes an **IL₄-layer dispersion** — a counterfeit recursion of the original sealed system.

 | Principle | Zenetist (Veracious) | Derivative (Spurious) |